VSM helps businesses visually illustrate, analyze, and improve every step in delivering a product or service.

-Any business that interacts with customers should recognise the importance of providing value.
+Any business that interacts with customers should recognize the importance of providing value.
 Without demonstrable, quantifiable value, customers fail to make the transition from buyer to enthusiast.
 However, as markets grow and audiences discover ever more purchasing options, it’s becoming increasingly difficult to create value propositions that stand out from the crowd.
 Value stream management and value stream mapping may offer the solution.

 Value stream mapping (VSM) is a subset of value stream management, which is the process of integrating every aspect of your business workflow—the end-to-end process of developing and delivering software to your clients.
 Value stream management operates in a continuous cycle starting with the feedback from clients that drives demand, and ending with the operational management of the features that support that demand, which in turn drives new feedback.
-This business workflow is supported by the integration of technical solutions at every step of the way, from prioritising and planning to building, testing and deploying, and onto operational and service management.
+This business workflow is supported by the integration of technical solutions at every step of the way, from prioritizing and planning through building, testing, and deploying, and onto operational and service management.

 But integration only describes the mechanics of value stream mapping; true value comes from value—customer value, specifically.
-Workflow has to be able to optimise the flow of value to the client, and by extension, the business.
+Workflow has to be able to optimize the flow of value to the client, and by extension, the business.
 Additionally, effective VSM helps identify and resolve the bottlenecks, viewing your business as an integrated stream, not a series of individual points.
 Value stream mapping describes the reporting aspects of value stream management.

 The end result is a structured picture of how items flow through the value stream, and where changes may be made to improve the collective process.
 In other words, VSM is about reducing the wasteful steps that stand in the way of delivering undiluted customer value.

 As demand increases and development processes get more complex, it